sirakisaias/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach goes through every item in array but doesnt return an array

+.map goes through every item in an array and returns a new array without affecting the original array

 2. Explain the difference between a callback and a higher order function.

+callback is the function we take as an argument while higher order function accepts a callback function

 3. What is closure?

+closure happens when a nested function inside another function reaches out to grab a variable.

 4. Describe the four rules of the 'this' keyword.

+window binding - is this. will return the window console.

+implicit binding - when function with object method is invoked, this looks to the left of the dot

+explicit binding - uses .call , .apply, .bind

+new binding - uses the new keyword create a new object when function is invoked

 5. Why do we need super() in an extended class?

+in order to get what we are inheriting from the parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.